coolblue/php-http-client-middleware/README.md

 # HTTP Client middleware

-HTTP Client middleware is a middleware solution for [PSR-18 (HTTP Client)](http://www.php-fig.org/psr/psr-18).
+HTTP Client middleware is a middleware solution for [PSR-18 (HTTP Client)](http://www.php-fig.org/psr/psr-18). test

 This package contains both a middleware interface as well as a ready to use HTTP Client that is capable of handling middleware.